MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 `[HKCU\SOFTWARE\Policies\Microsoft\OneDrive] "DownloadBandwidthLimit"=dword:00000032`

-The previous registry key sets the download throughput rate limit to 50KB/sec, using the hexadecimal value for 50, which is 00000032.
+The previous registry key sets the download throughput rate limit to 50 KB, using the hexadecimal value for 50, which is 00000032.

 > [!NOTE]
 > OneDrive.exe must be restarted on users' computers to apply this setting.